ssonkiya/ssonkiya.github.io/_posts/2017-09-04-AB-Testing-Challenges.md

 Managing Business Challenges
 ======

-At Etsy, the analysts work with partner teams, including marketing, seller services, retention and loyalty, and finance, among others.
-I’ve been working with search since I’ve joined and have worked with three different teams in that time.
-Right now I work with the ranking team (all engineers) and with the Search Experience team, a more traditional team with engineers (including a lead engineer), Product Managers (PMs), and designers.
-What we help them with can vary a lot: while I mainly work on experimentation, other analysts create dashboards in Looker, new tables to make data access easier, or a model for estimating lifetime value of a new customer.
+At Etsy, each of the analysts works with a partner teams, including marketing, seller services, retention and loyalty, and finance, among others.
+What we help them with can vary a lot: while I mainly work on experimentation, other analysts create dashboards in Looker, new tables to make data access easier, or a model for estimating the lifetime value of a new customer.

+Even if their role isn’t as deeply embedded with partner teams as ours, all data scientists and analysts (or their managers) will have to work with non-analysts<sup>1</sup> sometimes.
+While I still have a long way to go, I wanted to share some advice and techniques I've found helpful.

 *Don't Feign Surprise*